 Though learning how to make vector art may be exciting, it can be quite tedious.
 After all, you need to invest time and energy when trying to get the hang of a new app, and you also need to brush up on essential graphic design principles.

-That said, it may be more practical to leave the job to a professional graphic designer to ensure high-quality vector images that are visually appealing and effective in conveying your message.
-Designers have a deep understanding of design principles, composition, and color theory, and they know how to use various design software tools to create beautiful and functional vector images.
+That said, it may be more practical to leave the job to a professional graphic designer.
+This ensures high-quality vector images that are visually appealing and effective in conveying your message.
+Designers have a deep understanding of design principles, composition, and color theory.
+They know how to use various design software tools to create beautiful and functional vector images.